amr-mnrashad/Predicting-and-Simulating-Financial-Stress-Events/README.md

 ****Overview****

 This repository contains a project focused on stress testing in financial institutions.

-The objective is to build, evaluate, and analyze a classification model capable of identifying stress events based on key financial indicators.
-The project also incorporates simulations and data preparation to support robust model evaluation.
+This initiative explores how financial institutions can leverage their internal financial indicators to perform effective stress testing.
+Using historical economic and financial indicators collected from FRED, spanning from 1990-01 to 2024-07, I developed a classification model and incorporated Monte Carlo simulations to robustly identify and simulate stress events under various scenarios.
+The project highlights the potential for institutions to enhance preparedness and decision-making using their own data-driven insights.

 **The repository includes:**
   - Jupyter Notebooks for data preparation, model building, and simulations.